Aro1914/Aro1914/README.md

 I'm a self-motivated quick learner and team-oriented Full Stack Web3 Developer focused on making new applications of technologies accessible and relevant to end users.

-🔭 I'm currently working on a Web3 project called [0xAuction](https://github.com/Apostrophe-Corp/0xAuction)<br>👯 I'm looking forward to collaborating on Web3 and open-source projects<br>🤝 I'm looking for help with finding a full-time remote offer<br>🌱 I'm currently learning DApp development using [Reach](https://docs.reach.sh/)<br>💬 Ask me about Web3 development and related technologies<br>⚡ Fun fact: I'm not a fan of enclosing curly braces
+🔭 I'm currently working on a Web3 project called [0xAuction](https://github.com/Apostrophe-Corp/0xAuction)<br>👯 I'm looking forward to collaborating on Web3 and open-source projects<br>🌱 I'm currently learning DApp development using [Reach](https://docs.reach.sh/)<br>💬 Ask me about Web3 development and related technologies<br>⚡ Fun fact: I'm not a fan of enclosing curly braces

 ### 💬 Social